-As a fourth-year student you will undertake a research project, typically from September to December.
+As a fourth-year student you will undertake a Capstone research project, typically from September to December.
 This may be done in Trinity or in an academic or research laboratory abroad.
 This is complemented by lectures covering fundamental material in organic, inorganic and physical chemistry.
 In addition, an extensive range of optional courses are also offered that allow each student to develop her/his own particular interests.

-If you would like more detailed information on all the modules offered, please visit: www.chemistry.tcd.ie/undergraduate/ molecular-modelling
+If you would like more detailed information on all the modules offered, please visit: www.chemistry.tcd.ie/study

-The School of Chemistry has exchange agreements with a large number of universities and research institutes where students may carry out their final-year research projects, in places such as Vienna, Berlin, Bologna, Toulouse, and Utrecht, North America and Australia.
+The School of Chemistry has exchange agreements with a large number of universities and research institutes where students may carry out their fourth-year Capstone project, in places such as Vienna, Berlin, Bologna, Toulouse, and Utrecht, North America and Australia.
 A limited number of places are also available in China.
 The areas of research are wide-ranging, including cancer chemotherapy and DNA chemistry, device fabrication and materials processing, homogeneous catalysis, supramolecular chemistry and computational chemistry.
-Between 3rd and 4th year, some students also take a year-long internship in a pharmaceutical company to enhance their knowledge of chemistry and their practical skills.